“Would you call me a wretched soul?”

 “Oh, you know me better than that, Charles.
 I’m too narcissistic.
-I know I’ve told you I would rather live forever.”
+I know I’ve told you I’d rather live forever.”

 Eli Shade fell quiet for the rest of the evening, his gray eyes glancing here and there without really seeing.
-Having observed him like this on several occasions, I knew he was deep in thought, and past experience warned me that it would be useless to try probing into the workings of that obscure mind.
+Having observed him like this on several occasions, I knew he was deep in thought, and past experience warned me that it would be useless to probe the workings of his obscure mind.
 The minutes ticked away slowly, counted out by the swaying pendulum of the clock on the wall of my study, where we sat facing each other over a game of chess which had been abandoned hours ago.

 At last Eli stood up, saying, “I believe I’ve desecrated your home long enough.
 Thank you for the game; pity we couldn’t finish it.
 Goodnight, Charles.”